| Kynex is pleased to

 Merrill Lynch, and this change will be reflected in the Prime Broker column

+of the Allocation section.
 Figure 5: Allocating Entire Trade to a Single Prime

 Broker